-This training will aim to provide education on the history, intersectionality, and best practices of working with Indigenous people, communities, and tribes.
+This webinar will aim to provide education on the history, intersectionality, and best practices of working with Indigenous people, communities, and tribes.
 The populations covered will extend beyond the federally recognized tribes of what is now known as the United States and will also cover the First Nations of Canada, Inuit, Métis, as well as Indigenous tribes of Mexico.
 This training will serve as a brief introduction to working with Indigenous communities, confronting the barriers to healthcare, mental healthcare, and provide resources for advocacy on behalf of these communities.

 Native/Indigenous people have been colonized since the formation of what is now considered The United States of America.
 Due to forced cultural assimilation, many Native/Indigenous communities lost their identities and are victims to political, economic, and cultural structures prominent in the US that contribute to a rise in health-related problems, including mental health illnesses.
 To combat this, it is imperative to address the inequality and discrimination faced by Native/Indigenous people as this has been shown to be more effective than the standardized societal focus and emphasis on medication and traditional western therapy.